garciart/network-automation/exercises/README.md

 print(software_ver)
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

 ## Format a file system on the device.

-Go back to your Console Terminal and look at your log:
+Go back to your **Console Terminal** and look at your log:

 ```
 show logging